 Forbidden Vancouver’s Really Gay History Tours

-Forbidden Vancouver Walking Tours don’t just happen during Vancouver Pride, but the company is usually a sponsor of the festival.
-One of their tours has an LGBTQ+ theme.
+Forbidden Vancouver Walking Tours don’t just happen during Vancouver Pride, but the company is usually a sponsor of the festival and one of its tours has an 2SLGBTQIA+ theme.
 It happens throughout much of the year, but with additional tours during Pride Week.

-From around June to October Forbidden Vancouver offers its Really Gay History Tour which showcases the history of LGBTQ+ activity in Vancouver.
+From around June to October, Forbidden Vancouver offers its Really Gay History Tour which showcases the history of 2SLGBTQIA+ activity in Vancouver.
 The tours typically begin at 10:00 am on Sundays at the Robert Lee YMCA building and end in the Davie Street Village.

 Additional tours are held during Pride Week.
 The tours offer a great opportunity to learn about the struggles of Vancouver’s gay community and how it has gained recognition and acceptance over the years.
 The tours are very educational and highly recommended.